Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: Unitarization

+The contribution of the one-loop level to the full partial wave turns out to be negative as it can be seen in the figure (the green dot-dashed line representing the full amplitude is always below the tree level contribution in solid red), reaching a maximum value $\sim 6\%$ around the $2$ TeV region.
+Here the tree level contribution includes, as mentioned, both the $O(p^2)$ and the $O(p^4)$ pieces.
+As was already notice in previous works \cite{Espriu:2013fia}, as soon as one departs from the SM the later quickly dominate the real part of the $O(p^4)$ contribution (yet another reason why using the ET is justified).

-\subsection{The Inverse Amplitude Method (IAM)}
+\subsection{The inverse amplitude method (IAM)}

 The expansion in terms of the external momentum typically leads very quickly to a violation of unitarity and, in order to make realistic predictions, unitarization techniques need to be used.
-In our case we choose to make use of the Inverse Amplitude Method (IAM)~\cite{Truong:1988zp, Dobado:1989qm, Dobado:1996ps, Oller:1997ng, Guerrero:1998ei, Oller:1998hw, Dobado:2001rv, Corbett:2015lfa, Garcia-Garcia:2019oig} in order to unitarized the partial waves (and, eventually, the amplitudes).
-The IAM is really successful in predicting the features of the rho meson resonance studying low energy QCD with pion-pion scattering and it has also been extensively used in HEFT analysis.\myspace The method consists in building the following IAM amplitude up to NLO
+In our case we choose to make use of the IAM~\cite{Truong:1988zp, Dobado:1989qm, Dobado:1996ps, Oller:1997ng, Guerrero:1998ei, Oller:1998hw, Dobado:2001rv, Corbett:2015lfa, Garcia-Garcia:2019oig} in order to unitarize the partial waves (and, eventually, the amplitudes).
+The IAM is really successful in predicting the features of the rho meson resonance studying low-energy QCD with pion-pion scattering and it has also been extensively used in HEFT analysis.\myspace The method consists in building the following IAM amplitude up to NLO

 which perturbatively satisfies (\ref{eq: texpansion}) and the desired unitarity condition $t_{IJ}(s) = \frac{i}{2}( 1 - \eta(s) e^{2i\delta(s)})$, where $0<\eta<1$ is the ineslasticity.\myspace A pole in the unitary amplitude (\ref{eq: IAM}) appears when, for some complex value of $s_R$ (\ref{eq: resonance_condition}),